 Traci Newman — Dyslexia Therapist

-Traci Newman earned her M.Ed. in Educational Administration from Lamar University online.
+Traci Newman earned her M.Ed. in Administration from Lamar University online.
 She works as a dyslexia therapist for Temple ISD in Texas.

 "My biggest takeaway from the program was the fact that I felt supported throughout the journey from the professors and Instructional Associates."